framboise-pi/MMM-MyMinecraft/README.md

 # MMM-MyMinecraft
+<p>Module for the wonderful MagicMirror from MichMich
-<p>It will display in a table, these server informations :
+<br>It will display in a table, these server informations :

 <li> message of the day</li>
 <li> player online/player max</li>